jonlpersson/ed-latimore/site/_posts/2023-03-16-what-happens-when-you-get-a-baby.md

 Having a baby is like this.
 There’s only so much prep you can do without actually having the kid.
 And you still won’t be ready for it.

-Before now, I didn't have much time on task in handling baby needs.
-I wouldn't say having a newborn is difficult but it is \*\*non-stop. \*\*Which is the part I was completely unprepared for.
+Before now, I didn’t have much time on task in handling baby needs.
+I wouldn’t say having a newborn is difficult but it is \*\*non-stop. \*\*Which is the part I was completely unprepared for.

 ## 2\.
-You learn you're not as important
+You learn you’re not as important

 From pregnancy to birth to becoming a new mother, I have a newfound respect for my fiance’s resilience.
 It’s very cool to watch her with our son and just be a kind and nurturing mother.

 Women change physically and mentally when they have a baby.
 Not in a bad way.
 But you are no longer your girl’s focus for a while.
 Even healthy pregnant women can struggle with the emotional and physical demands of pregnancy and childbirth.
 Afterward, the epidural and oxytocin cause swelling and general discomfort.
 So she may even need help to get to the bathroom.

 Then breastfeeding, clothing, and essentially keeping the new person alive is a full-time job.
-Children develop an attachment to one parent over the other during the first 2 or 3 months.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> This may last through the first year but it's most intense at the beginning.
-During this time, even the most hands-on father may not be able to help much simply because the child doesn't want you.
+Children develop an attachment to one parent over the other during the first 2 or 3 months.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> This may last through the first year but it’s most intense at the beginning.
+During this time, even the most hands-on father may not be able to help much simply because the child doesn’t want you.

-Don't take it personally.
+Don’t take it personally.
 Your role as a father is to be a supporting character with the child in the starring role.
 Use this time to practice your mental toughness and see where you can help best.

 ## 3\.
-You're the most tired you'll ever be
+You’re the most tired you’ll ever be

 There is no transition from pregnancy into parenthood.
 If you’re lucky, the hospital stay eases the first few days for you.

 Aside from the SIDS fears and the logistics of having a new little one, the first months are actually pretty monotonous.
 Babies sleep about seventeen hours but wake up to feed every two hours.
-This means you don't get to sleep eight hours straight for about four months.
+This means you don’t get to sleep eight hours straight for about four months.
 We weren’t overly worried about SIDS because we know that newborns sleeping on their backs dramatically lowers the chances of it happening.
 So we are diligent in that regard.

 ## 4\.
 You learn what real love is